Luar77/Icon-Resprite-Texture-Pack/pack/README.md

 swing 35:
 - By RetroAdvance64.
-- A direct remake to the original swing.
-Properly references "Hermaeus Mora", a prominent lore character in the Elder Scrolls series.
+- [Re-made by the original artist] -- Properly references "Hermaeus Mora", a prominent lore character in the Elder Scrolls series.

 swing 36:
 - By JigglypuffGD.